microsoft/Pyjion/pep.rst

 hollistic control of execution at the frame level.

-While wanting to have influence over frame evaluation may seem a bit too low-level, it does open the possibility for things such as a JIT to be introduced into CPython without CPython itself having to provide one.
+While wanting to have influence over frame evaluation may seem a bit too low-level, it does open the possibility for things such as a method-level JIT to be introduced into CPython without CPython itself having to provide one.
 By allowing external C code to control frame evaluation, a JIT can participate in the execution of Python code at the key point where evaluation occurs.
 This then allows for a JIT to conditionally recompile Python bytecode to machine code as desired while still allowing for executing regular CPython bytecode when running the JIT is not desired.
 This can be accomplished by allowing interpreters to specify what function to call to evaluate a frame.
 And by placing the API at the frame evaluation level it allows for a complete view of the execution environment of the code for the JIT.

 This ability to specify a frame evaluation function also allows for other use-cases beyond just opening CPython up to a JIT.
 For instance,